The Proceedings of the Friesian

 School, Fourth Series

 Taking up again the tradition of the Friesian School, this is a non-peer-reviewed electronic journal and archive of philosophy, inaugurated on line July 6, 1996, four years before the end of the 20th Century, just as the brilliant, courageous, prolific, and little appreciated German philosopher Leonard Nelson (1882-1927) started his Abhandlungen der Fries'schen Schule, Neue Folge, attempting a "Reformation of Philosophy," four years after the beginning of the 20th Century.
-In 2024, this journal has now passed its twenty-eighth and a half anniversary on the Web, older than many more famous sites.
+In 2024, this journal has now passed its twenty-eighth anniversary on the Web, older than many more famous sites.

 The essays at this site, addressing many philosophical, historical, scientific, religious, economic, legal, and political issues, range from the fully annotated and technical to more informal and discursive discussions, often originally written for undergraduate classes.
 Many items therefore should be intelligible to those not familiar with all the arcana of academic philosophy, or with academic philosophy at all.
 This is done deliberately, since the trend, by which philosophy has become obscure and esoteric and mostly dropped out of popular and literate culture, should be resisted.
 Work of a similar range, with the appropriate philosophical orientation and grounding, is acceptable and desired for submission to the journal.

 Submissions will be considered that relate to the persons, issues, and history illustrated in the following statements, biographical sketches, and editorial essays.
 Treatments of issues that do not involve the Friesians or other philosophers mentioned below directly are sought if they parallel or supplement Kantian or Friesian doctrine, from metaphysics to political economy, or throw light on the history of philosophy in ways at least consistent with Friesian principles and sensible scholarship.
 Exemplary and supplementary works from recent philosophy may be found under Reviews.
 Contributions that do address the Friesians, etc., need not conform to the direction of interpretation that is editorially preferred.
+Indeed, there is little scholarship on the Friesians, either sympathetic, neutral, or hostile.

 The website thus may be just the personal project of the editor.
 That will remain the case as long as interest in the Friesian School is minimal, as it is now (at least outside of Germany), and as long as the tendency of contemporary philosophy is to illiberal and irrationalist nihilism, as detailed below.

 Despite this site being present since 1996, academic philosophy apparently does not regard the Proceedings as a noteworthy, significant, or even legitimate venue for philosophy -- as I have noted that a contemporary discussion of dilemmas has ignored long available Friesian perspectives, recycling the same dead end quandaries that have distinguished the treatment, or avoidance, of dilemmas for a long time.
 The Classical Liberal, Lockean, and Jeffersonian political preferences here also may be a problem, since the habit of the academy now is to marginalize or silence non-leftist dissent.
-This grows worse, with mobs and riots, as many are aware, in 2019, 2020, and 2021 -- and now with spiking crime, and academic censorship and totalitarianism, going into 2023.
-But it must fall upon someone to maintain a liberal Friesian tradition -- exemplified by F.A.
-Hayek and Karl Popper, whose own conception of the "Open Society" is now misused by those whose goals, frankly Hegelian and Marxist, are for nothing of the sort -- however long it takes until interest will sustain itself.

 Much of the content of the site, which has accumulated more than 120 megabytes of material, including graphics, is therefore editorial.
 The tendency of earlier Friesian journals, such as Ratio (now published by Basil Blackwell), to become venues for mainstream academic philosophy, is not something the editor wishes to allow; and writers looking for just any home for their work will be disappointed.

 The Proceedings of the Friesian School, Fourth Series, employing what was at the start the new medium of the World Wide Web, already linked from numerous sites and indices around the world, having by the turn of the Millennium already received up to 2,504,524 hits and 153,114 page views from 63,114 unique users a week (sorry, I have not kept up with these statistics), rather than becoming another dusty, obscure presence on library shelves, avoids the costs and complications of publishing, binding, mailing, and subscriptions, and establishes a Friesian presence in a way that is immediately accessible to potentially every computer on earth.
-While it may be taken for granted, it was amazing in the early days of the Proceedings to have contacts and responses from California, and now New Jersey, to Australia, Taiwan, Korea, China, Greece, Romania, Germany, Sweden, Italy, Iceland, Brazil, Croatia, Iran, Pakistan, South Africa, and more, an opportunity for the curious, for those concerned with the sterility, obscurantism, and tendentiousness of recent philosophy, and for those dedicated to Leonard Nelson's own project of Socratic Philosophy.

 Men do not make laws.
 They do but discover them.
 Laws must be justified by something more than the will of the majority.
 They must rest on the eternal foundation of righteousness.
 That state is most fortunate in its form of government which has the aptest instruments for the discovery of law.